-SPRINGFIELD- Panera is the latest food chain, alongside others like Chipotle and Starbucks who have amended their menus, to announce that it will eliminate all artificial additives from its foods by the end of 2016.
+Panera is the latest food chain to announce that it will eliminate all artificial additives from its foods by the end of 2016.
+Others like Chipotle and Starbucks have also amended their menus.

-While food additives from food dyes to trans fats to high-fructose corn syrup have been a concern to many Americans over the years, the latest push to reduce artificial additives is coming from Millennials, many of whom are much more concerned about what chemicals they are putting into their mouths. .
+While food additives from food dyes to trans fats to high-fructose corn syrup have been a concern to many Americans over the years, the latest push to reduce artificial additives is coming from Millennials.
+Many are much more concerned about what chemicals they are putting into their mouths.

 “People don’t like to have additives in their foods that they cannot pronounce.
 Many don’t understand why they need to be added in the first place and worry about their safety,” said Sheila Sullivan, RD, clinical dietitian, in the Food and Nutrition Services Department at Baystate Medical Center.